Skip to Main Content

 Afternoon:

 We will then begin a field trip led by our Instructor.
-First, we’ll arrive at Kennin-ji Temple, founded by Eisai, who introduced Zen Buddhist to Japan.
+First, we’ll arrive at Kennin-ji Temple, founded by Eisai, who introduced Zen Buddhism to Japan.
 Built in 1202, it is one of the Five Great Temples of Kyoto, and the oldest Zen temple in the city.
 Renowned for its beautiful artworks and Zen gardens, this temple is an oasis nestled in the heart of the Gion District, which we stroll through next on our way to catch a glimpse of Yasaka Shrine.
 Our next stop will be the Kyoto Museum of Crafts and Design, an excellent introduction to the city’s splendid artisan crafts.

 Dinner: